joey-qytyku/OS-90-i386/docs/Scheduler.md

 There are three modes: user, kernel, and interrupt.
 The last mode (the one which was just switched from) is stored in a variable.
 This is used so that the kernel knows if it should save the register dump on the stack to a PCB or simply restore them and continue running the last interrupt or kernel code.

 Only the last mode actually matters.
-The current one is always "known" and is unimportant.
+The current one is always "known"  by the code running and is unimportant.

 ESP0 is only used during a ring switch.
 When this happens, a new stack is loaded.
 When an interrupt happens on top of an interrupt or kernel code, nothing happens.